seykot/worldatlas/README.md

    - Solution: Use data from the previous year to prevent app glitches.
 Alternative options include imputing the mean, using 4-5 year increments, or substituing with Gapminder data.

 3. **Data Quality Concerns**
-   - 2021 data from the historical dataset was skewed and omitted.
+   - 2021 data from the historical dataset was skewed.
    - Solution: data omitted for 2021, will check back to see if it is updated on Kaggle or request custom data from Gapminder.

 4. **Correlation Analysis**